Olympus E-300 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the E-300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the E-300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-300 was succeeded by the Olympus E-330.
+Both the E-300 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The E-300 was replaced by the Olympus E-330, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus E-300 better than the Sony A7R III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.